cyberandthecity/bias/README.md

 This is a non comercial students project.
 Feel free to fork the code.
-We can't guarantee for any functionality thus wont take resposibility and also no liabelty for artworks used in this project.
+We can't guarantee for any functionality thus wont take resposibility and also no liability for artworks used in this project.
 Artwork used for the AI by [Gleb Kuznetsov][ai].
 Images from students are not allowed to be spread in public neither be used in any further work.